 The 2012 National Field Hockey Coaches’ Association Region Coach of the Year, Elliott led UMW to a season for the ages in 2012, posting a 20-2 record and advancing to the NCAA Division III national championship semifinals in Geneva, N.Y.
 She also gained Capital Athletic Conference Coach of the Year honors after finishing with an undefeated league record en route to the league regular season and tournament titles.

 The Eagles remained one of the top teams in the nation in 2013, finishing 15-3 overall and ranking as high as sixth in the nation.
 All three of UMW’s losses came to top-five ranked opponents.
+The 2014 campaign saw the Eagles finish 14-5 and receive national rankings and awards once again.

 Elliott led the Eagles to a 15-5 overall record in 2011, her first at the helm at UMW.
 She started her career by knocking off nationally-ranked Lynchburg College and Lebanon Valley College en route to a 15-win season which saw the team ranked as high as tenth in the nation.
 The Eagles raced to a 10-1 home record, with wins over state foes such as Washington & Lee University, Randolph-Macon College, and nationally-ranked Christopher Newport University.